4. Pictures of You

 He was leaning against the wall smoking.
 One leg was bent with his foot pressed against the wall, as if he wanted to make himself smaller or invisible, pushing his body into the wall.
-He held the cigarette like a pen, writing imaginary verses in the cold air.
-She passed by with her sun-kissed skin, taking big bites of a large chocolate bar and walking with even bigger steps.
-He thought right away that she was walking like she was being followed, but that was not what he said to her.
+He held the cigarette like a pen, tracing imaginary words in the cold air.

-“What’s sweet is not always good for you, not for your soul nor your waistline,” he commented.
+“What’s sweet is not always good for you, not for your soul or your waistline,” he commented, forgetting about not having too many opinions.

-The girl stopped and took a big bite right in front of him.
-‘Ah, I just don’t know what’s bad for me anymore.
+The woman stopped and took a big bite right in front of them.
+“Ah, I just don’t know what’s bad for me anymore.
 But really, you have something against chocolate?
-You know the saying, which rhymes in Romanian: “A peasant does not know what chocolate is, keeps the wrapping and throws away the bar.”
-Enough said.’
+You know the saying, which actually rhymes in Romanian: ‘A peasant does not know what chocolate is, keeps the wrapping and throws away the bar.’
+Enough said.”

-The girl continued walking quickly, but smiled.
-“They say that the Romanian is born a poet.
-Sorry for indirectly calling you a peasant.
+The woman continued walking quickly, but smiled and turned her head as she passed them.
+“They say that Romanians are born poets.
+Sorry for indirectly calling you peasants.
 I am a professor at the university in this building.
 Do you go to school here, Jimmy?”

 “Not really, I work across the street and I was on a cigarette break.
 I did not realize this was a university building.”

-Jimmy glanced down at his calloused hands, a sheepish grin spreading across his face.
+Jimmy glanced down at his calloused hands with a grin across his face.
 “And no, I’m definitely not a peasant, even though I like to get my hands dirty working on my bike.
-I wash them, you know!”
-The girl raised one eyebrow with a hint of amusement.
+I wash them though, you know!”
+The woman stopped again and raised one eyebrow with a hint of amusement.
 “You ride a bike…so then I have to say, I’m a bit surprised to find you loitering around university buildings on cigarette breaks.”

 “Hey, a guy’s gotta get his nicotine fix when he can, right?”

 “An athlete?
-A cyclist who fixes his bike, which probably means that he is riding a lot, smokes?”
+A cyclist who fixes his bike, which probably means that he rides a lot, smokes?”

 Jimmy smiled.
 “Oh, the very rich English language where one word means two different things.
 I meant a motorcycle.”

 “Thanks for clearing that up.
-I had a very different image in my head.”
-She went inside and he just stood there awkwardly, without his cigarette, feeling somehow exposed not because he was so insecure about holding the cigarette, but because he didn’t want her to leave.
+I had a very different image in my head.
+I’m Clara, by the way.”
+She went inside and he just stood there awkwardly, without his cigarette, feeling somehow exposed not because he was insecure about holding the cigarette, but because he didn’t want her to leave.

-Bucharest became his first friend and the city continued to guide him every time he felt down or just felt tired.
-It gave him ideas and inspired him to simply open a window if he did not want to go out on some nights.
+Bucharest became his first friend right away.
+It gave him ideas and he felt he could simply open a window if he did not want to go out.
 He was renting an apartment in the Old Town and an open window there was the equivalent of a “breath of fresh air” or, in city terms, “a breath of fast life and bright lights.”
-He went out almost every night, but not the same way he went out in the States during his party years.
-He mostly sat around at a restaurant talking to people.
-Conversations here were intense and most people certainly read a lot, which made for captivating yet often heated discussions.
+He started going out the day he arrived.
+In Bucharest, with his group from work, it meant sitting around at a restaurant and talking to people.
+Conversations were intense and most people certainly read a lot, which made for captivating yet often heated discussions.
 There was also that Latin temperament mixed with a strong Balcanic influence that kept him interested in those conversations, even when the people were the same.
-It was almost like a new story was being written every night, even though he was living those stories and did not find the strength to write them down yet.
-Chapter by chapter, story by story, he became part of the big-city downtown life that he has never experienced before.
+It was almost like a new story was being written every night, even though he was only living those stories and did not find the strength to write them down yet.
+Chapter by chapter, story by story, he became part of the big-city downtown life that he had never experienced before.

-The evening when he arrived in Bucharest, his new coworkers took him out.
+That day, his new coworkers took him out again.
 Not a well-traveled guy outside of the U.S. Jimmy was still trying to figure things out between the culture shock and his jetlag.
-When they got in one of his coworkers’ car to go to the North side of the town where the restaurants were apparently more posh, he noticed that all women sat in the back while one man drove and the other one sat in the passenger seat.
-He immediately noticed, but did not comment.
-At the restaurant, they sat him at the “men’s side of the table” and he wondered if the setup was done that way on purpose for him since women did not seem to want to speak English or it was truly how segregated things were in this country.
+When they got in the car to go to the North side of the town where the restaurants were apparently more posh, he noticed that all women sat in the back while one man drove and the other one sat in the passenger seat.
+At the restaurant, they sat him at the “men’s side of the table” and he wondered if the setup was done that way on purpose for him since women did not seem to want to speak English or if it was truly how segregated things were in this country.
 One of his colleagues went to the “girls’ side” and looked like he was trying to convince them to talk to him.
 He almost felt guilty for stressing people out because of the language barrier, but one of the girls got up and walked towards them with a thin, long cigarette in her hand, somehow not matching her tall, yet voluptuous body.
 She sat down next to him.

 “Are you wondering if it’s normal for men and women to sit separately here?”